Logan Gilbert: 2021: MLB debut

 Entering 2021, Gilbert was a consensus top 40 prospect.
-He started 2021 with the Tacoma Rainiers, earning a win in his only Triple-A game.
-On May 13, Gilbert was promoted to the major leagues and made his debut as the Mariners starting pitcher against the Cleveland Indians.
+He started the season with the Tacoma Rainiers, earning a win in his only Triple-A game.
+On May 13, Gilbert was promoted to the major leagues and made his debut, starting against the Cleveland Indians.
 He took the loss, allowing four runs in four innings.
 On June 6, he earned his first career win, striking out seven Los Angeles Angels batters and allowing one run in five innings.
 In his rookie season, Gilbert was 6–5 in 24 starts, with a 4.68 ERA and 128 strikeouts in 119 2/3 innings.

 2022: Postseason debut

-Gilbert was named the American League Pitcher of the Month for April 2022, in which he went 3–0 with 22 strikeouts in 20 innings.
+Gilbert was named the American League (AL) Pitcher of the Month for April 2022, in which he went 3–0 with 22 strikeouts in 20 innings.
 On September 30, Gilbert allowed one run in eight innings against the Oakland Athletics.
 His start helped the Mariners clinch a playoff spot for the first time since 2001.

-Gilbert started Game 1 of the American League Division Series, allowing three runs in 5 1/3 innings.
+Gilbert started Game 1 of the AL Division Series (ALDS), allowing three runs in 5 1/3 innings.
 He left with the Mariners leading, but the team lost in the bottom of the 9th inning.

 In his first full MLB season, Gilbert posted a 13–6 record with a 3.20 ERA in 32 starts covering 185 2/3 innings.
 He gave up the third-highest percentage of line drives in the majors (28.9 percent), and balls hit against him had the second-highest average exit velocity (91 mph) among all pitchers.

 2023

 Gilbert pitched his first career shutout on July 4, 2023, striking out 7 San Francisco Giants and allowing 5 hits.
-That game and a subsequent win over the Houston Astros earned him the AL Pitcher of the Week award.
-He struck out a career-high 12 batters in a 2–0 win over the San Diego Padres on August 8.
+That game and a subsequent win over the Houston Astros earned him the AL Player of the Week Award.
+He struck out 12 batters in a 2–0 win over the San Diego Padres on August 8.

 Gilbert had a 13–7 record with a 3.73 ERA and 189 strikeouts in 190 2/3 innings.
-His 5.25 strikeout-to-walk ratio ranked third in the American League, trailing his teammate George Kirby.
+His 5.25 strikeout-to-walk ratio ranked third in the AL, trailing his teammate George Kirby.